joemccourt/PersonalWebsite/readme.md

-Completely created by Joe McCourt expect for the following:
+Completely created by Joe McCourt except for the following:
 -----------------------------------------------------------

 -   Top 4 icons created by <http://fairheadcreative.com>